-Digital defamation, libel & slander litigation & Anti-SLAPP law – It seems the internet is the WILD, WILD, West.
+Digital defamation, libel & slander litigation & Anti-SLAPP law (defamation defense) – It seems the internet is the WILD, WILD, West.
 We can help protect your company from slander, libel, right of publicity and false light damage.
 We can also bring and defend Anti-SLAPP actions in California.

 Bonus materials: Click on the picture above to learn more than most people will EVER KNOW about first amendment “free speech” in the United States of America.
 Free speech and parody is a defense to defamation (which includes libel and slander).
 Click on the Red “V” to subscribe.
 Feel free to share this video on your social media networks.